 For today’s Wellness Wednesday I wanted to share the preconception supplements I’m taking.
-I’m incredibly picky about supplements; a lot of them are complete junk.
+I’m picky about supplements; a lot of them are complete junk.
 I want to make it clear that it’s not possible to take supplements to rectify a poor diet.

-In the video I didn’t include the liver supplement simply because I forgot.
+In the video, I didn’t include the liver supplement simply because I forgot.
 I actually only take it if I’m not eating liver regularly (which for the most part, I am, because it’s delicious).
 You can also check out my pregnancy bundle, which includes these supplements here.

 Great Lakes Gelatin – Gelatin boosts gut health.
-It also promotes strong bones, joints and cartilage and helps prevents wrinkles, cellulite and stretch marks.
+It also promotes strong bones, joints, and cartilage and helps prevents wrinkles, cellulite and stretch marks.

 Ancient Minerals Magnesium Lotion – It’s crucial to build up magnesium stores before becoming pregnant.
-This can reduce morning sickness, leg cramps and fluid retention while boosting your mood and promoting restful sleep.
+This can reduce morning sickness, leg cramps, and fluid retention while boosting your mood and promoting restful sleep.

 Prescript Assist Probiotics – probiotics are great for gut health but have also been linked to behavioral disorders.
-In her book, Gut and Psychology Syndrome, Dr. Campbell-McBride links autism, ADD and ADHD to a lack of beneficial gut flora not only in the child, but also in the mother.
+In her book, Gut and Psychology Syndrome, Dr. Campbell-McBride links autism, ADD and ADHD to a lack of beneficial gut flora not only in the child but also in the mother.